MachendarGujja/Mantra/demo/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### install material-ui
+using the icons and simple buttons for application.

+### https://httpbin.org for dummy REST API
+using the dummy REST API to POST the form data to the endpoint of the json data.
+You can see the results in the console

+### using the fetch for get the data from REST API using link.

+### install react-router-dom
+just craeted the default path, so if required we can expand.

+### @media query
+given the responsiveness using @media query based on device width

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**